 Heritage Manor is a small nursing home located in Oklahoma City, Oklahoma.
 We gave this facility a C overall, which is not a bad score.
 This is comparable with the city grade in Oklahoma City, which is a B-.
 You could certainly do worse than this nursing home.
-One of the highlights of this nursing home's category grades may be found below.
+More information on this nursing home's category grades may be found below.
 Its best category is long-term care, which is discussed in the next paragraph.

 - Nursing Home